51Degrees/specifications/pipeline-specification/part2/pipeline-elements/usage-sharing-element.md

 See the [ReplacedString](https://github.com/51Degrees/pipeline-java/blob/master/pipeline.engines.fiftyone/src/main/java/fiftyone/pipeline/engines/fiftyone/flowelements/ShareUsageElement.java#L485)
 function in Java for an example of this.

+<span style="color:yellow"> Should there be added a bit more specific about the URL of the service to send this data to
+and request forming?
+I.e. should it be a POST request with the XML as a body?
+What about authorization?
+Perhaps there could be a mention about request forming and a reference to an existing implementation like for the ReplacedString above.</span>

 ## Session tracking

+<span style="color:yellow">The implementers might have a question on how to define a session boundary - i.e.
+how do we know that the client has started a new session of requests?
+This has to be initiated by the client then, or otherwise the sessionId must be associated with the clientIP and all requests of a particular client would belong to the same session... with sequence number incremented for each request</span>

 When a user is browsing a website, they may typically make many HTTP requests to access different resources, visit different pages, etc.